Aaton Digital: History

-Evolution and digital products (2004–present)
+Evolution and digital products (2004–2012)

 In 2004 Aaton introduced the Cantar-X, a multichannel digital audio recorder designed to be used on location.

 In 2005/2006, the company started to test and exhibit the successor to the 35‑III, a quiet 35mm camera called Penelope.
 Specially designed with a native 2-perf camera system (with an optional kit to switch to 3-Perf), the Penelope eventually became available for purchase in October 2008.

 During the 2010 NAB Show Jean-Pierre Beauviala and AbelCine officially announced Aaton's first digital camera, called Delta Penelope.
 A fully functional prototype was exhibited at the NAB Show two years later, with plans for a limited test run in 2012 and an eventual release in 2013.
 Evolving from a variation of the Penelope (with a digital mag) to a new concept, the camera most notably featured a "cat-on-the-shoulder" inspired design and a Dalsa Super-35 CCD sensor (with a native 3.5K resolution) mounted on a specially developed/patented mechanism designed to bring unprecedented image quality, closer to what film provides.

-Recent developments and name change (2013-present)
+Recent developments and name change (2013-2023)

 On 26 April 2013 an official statement was issued by founder Jean-Pierre Beauviala announcing that due to quality issues involving the Dalsa sensors for the planned Delta Penelope, the company had to declare bankruptcy so it could have time to find a new investor.
 In May 2013 Beauviala sent an e-mail detailing the situation of Aaton and explaining that despite the recent troubles the company was still functioning and mainly developing its next digital audio recorder (tentatively called Cantar-X+), and a digital-camera aiming at documentary-style filming (called D-Minima).

 On 18 June 2013 Transvideo acquired Aaton through its holding company ITHAKI.
 Still based in Grenoble and with the same development team, the new company now named Aaton Digital was then focusing on the release of their new digital recorder (the Cantar-X3) and planning the release of a new "cat-on-the-shoulder" (sic).

 On 22 October 2013 Jean-Pierre Beauviala left Aaton Digital/Transvideo where he was working as a consultant.

 This latest information engage only Jean-Pierre Beauviala as he never had any kind of formal cooperation with Aaton-Digital.

 In March 2014 Aaton Digital officially introduced the Cantar-X3, the next successor in their line of on-field digital audio recorder.

 In March 2015 the first commercial Cantar-X3 is delivered to the NoyzBoyz in Amsterdam, more than 100 products are in order confirming the fantastic interest of the audio community for this new sound machine and also the creativity of Aaton's engineers.

 In March 2017 Aaton Digital launched the CantarMini and the same month won the "best of Show Award" at the "NAB show" in Las Vegas.